samihsoylu/BackupCron/README.md

 # BackupCron
 BackupCron is a simple tool that periodically makes backups of your website and database.
-Initially designed for a WordPress website, you can expect it work on any web server.
+Initially designed for a WordPress website, you can expect it to work on any web server.
 To completely understand how this tool works, it is advised to look in to the code =)

 The tool does the following:
 * Back up a PHP project